-Spanish side scores twice in three second-half minutes through Modric and Ronaldo after controversial Nani red card
+The Spanish giants score twice in three second half minutes through Luka Modric and the former Old Trafford favourite after a controversial Nani red card for a foul on Arbeloa

 With the tie finely balanced at 1-1 following the first leg in Spain, United struck first through an own goal by Sergio Ramos early in the second half but the game turned on its head after Nani was sent-off in the 56th minute for a high boot in a challenge with Alvaro Arbeloa.

-The result completes a wonderful week for the Spanish giants following two wins over bitter rival Barcelona and the visiting fans saluted coach Jose Mourinho as they target an historic 10th European crown.
+The result completes a wonderful week for the Spanish giants following two wins over bitter rivals Barcelona and the visiting fans saluted coach Jose Mourinho as they target an historic 10th European crown.

-Ronaldo had a relatively quiet game on his first return to Old Trafford since his 80 million pound transfer in 2009 but the script was always written for the Portuguese forward to have the final say.
+Ronaldo had a relatively quiet game on his first return to Old Trafford since his £80m transfer in 2009 but the script was always written for the Portuguese forward to have the final say.

 He may not have done so were it not for referee Cuneyt Cakir, who infuriated United with his decision to show a red card to Nani.
 The United winger appeared to be challenging for the ball and certainly meant no harm to Arbeloa, but the consequence of his dismissal was that the home side's gameplan, which had worked so well to that point, was ruined.

-Sir Alex Ferguson made a hugely bold decision of only naming Wayne Rooney as a substitute for United, with Ryan Giggs making his 1,000th career appearance in central midfield in the absence of Phil Jones with an ankle injury.
-Nemanja Vidic returned at center back in place of Jonny Evans after the United captain missed the first leg.
+Sir Alex Ferguson made a hugely bold decision of only naming Wayne Rooney as a substitute for United, with Ryan Giggs making his 1000th career appearance in central midfield in the absence of Phil Jones with an ankle injury.
+Nemanja Vidic returned at centre-back in place of Jonny Evans after the United captain missed the first leg.

-Ferguson called on the crowd to ‘turn up the volume’ in his pre-match program notes and Old Trafford was a cauldron of noise at the teams made their way out of the tunnel at the Stretford End, with the home fans unveiling a mosaic in support of their team.
+Ferguson called on the crowd to "turn up the volume" in his pre-match programme notes and Old Trafford was a cauldron of noise at the teams made their way out of the tunnel at the Stretford End, with the home fans unveiling a mosaic in support of their team.

 United captain Vidic thought he had scored in the 21st minute but his thumping header from Giggs’ corner rattled against the post before Danny Welbeck, admittedly in an offside position, mishit the rebound straight at Real goalkeeper Diego Lopez.